 Medium-term outlook

-Analysts anticipate an increase in gold prices for 2024, with projections ranging between $2,421 and $2,651.
-Such projections stem from a blend of technical signals and fundamental insights.
+Analysts anticipate an increase in gold prices, with projections ranging between $2,421 and $2,651.
+Both technical signals and fundamental trends support this range.

 Long-term forecasts